 Osborne, who now has eight years of sobriety and a revitalized career.
 “Playing music was what I knew how to do…and it’s how I support my family – so I made the decision to get back on the road and start performing again.”

 CAN’d Aid’s newest TUNES program is named after one of Anders’ more powerful and hard-hitting songs, where he sings, “You know I’m lost out here.
 Yeah I’m lost out here.
 Please won’t you send me a friend?”
 The creation of this nation-wide network will do just that: send Friends with long-term sobriety that have volunteered to be “on call” to support newly-sober musicians at their gigs.
 “It was really hard for me in the beginning and something like this would have been awesome,” said Osborne.
+Some musicians have gone into alcohol rehab to help themselves get back on the road to sobriety so it is clearly a struggle experienced by many in the industry and it’s hoped that they can get such help when it’s required.

 CAN’d Aid is closely tied to Oskar Blues Brewery – its founding members include OB soul founder Dale Katechis and a handful of longtime employees.